Last updated on .

 Inside the Palazzo Bo is the world’s first permanent anatomical theatre, which was in use from 1595 to 1872.
 Anatomical theatres were used as early as 1446.
 They were typically made of wood and dismantled after public dissections.
 There’s also the Aula Magna, which is the room in which Galileo Galilei (1564-1642) was allowed to teach.
 His podium is still located in the room.

-Guided tours of are available daily except Sundays for €7 (as of August 2023).
-They last about 45 minutes.
+Guided tours are available Monday through Friday and last about 45 minutes.
+Tickets are €8 for adults, €6 for visitors over 65, €4 for visitors age 6-25, and free for children under 6 (as of August 2024).
 Check the official website for the most up-to-date info on tour times.

 During our attempt to buy tour tickets, we were only able to see the newer part of Palazzo Bo constructed in 1932.
 The courtyard is entered through monumental bronze doors forged in 1922 from cannons captured during World War I. The names of students killed in the war are listed on the door.